 If for any reason you are not happy with the service provided the first thing to do would be to raise your concern with a member of staff or ask to speak to our Practice Manager.

-If you would like independent advice on how to make a complaint then you can contact POhWER www.pohwer.net - this is the NHS Complaints Advocacy service that is free, confidential and independent of the NHS.
+If you would like independent advice on how to make a complaint then you can contact the POhWER the NHS Complaints Advocacy service that is free, confidential and independent of the NHS.

 - We aim to promote good health and encourage prevention of disease.